 Studio photographers will appreciate that the Canon 5DS (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5DS and the T7i are recent models that are part of the current product line-up.
-The T7i replaced the earlier Canon T6i, while the 5DS does not have a direct predecessor.
+The 5DS is a recent model that features in the current product line-up of Canon.
+In contrast, the T7i has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.